Andromache: Life after the fall of Troy

 After Troy falls, Andromache is given as a concubine to Neoptolemus, also called Pyrrhus, son of Achilles, after her son Astyanax is murdered at the suggestion of Odysseus, who fears he will grow up to avenge his father Hector.
 She goes with him to Phthia, where Thetis and Peleus, the parents of Achilles, lived.
 Hyginus calls her son Amphialus, while Euripides gives his name as Molossus and Pausanias says that she has three children, named Molossus, Pielus and Pergamus.
 In Euripides' Andromache, Hermione, the wife of Neoptolemus and daughter of Helen and Menelaus, tries to kill Andromache because she believes Andromache has cursed her with infertility.
 In the play, Neoptolemus is killed by Orestes, who marries Hermione, and the goddess Thetis announces that Andromache will marry her ex-brother-in-law Helenus and live with him in "the land of the Molossians", where her son Molossus will start "an unbroken succession of kings who will live happy lives".
-In Pausanias' account Helenus' son Cestrinus was the child of Andromache.
-Aeneas also visits Andromache and Helenus when they are living in Buthrotum, Chaonia, where Helenus gives him a prophecy and Andromache brings robes and a Phrygian cloak for Aeneas' son Ascanius and tells him he is "the sole image left to [her] of [her] Astyanax".
-Because Buthrotum functions as a hollow replica of the once-vibrant, razed Troy in the Aeneid, Andromache's dedications to the city—particularly Hector's grave—represent her dedication to her family and people.
-Andromache's actions after the fall of Troy thus reaffirm her virtuousness represented throughout Homer's Iliad and Vergil's Aeneid.
-Pausanias, writing in the 2nd century AD, says that "there is still a shrine [to Andromache] in the city" that was named after her son Pergamus.